iancze/iancze.github.io/content/courses/astro542/lectures/25-molecular-hydrogen/index.md

 $$
 3H \rightarrow H_2 + H + KE
 $$
 can occur, but the rate is also negligible at interstellar or intergalactic densities.
+(This is possible at the densities of a protostar or protoplanetary disk, however).

 The process by which two hydrogen atoms bond in the ISM is called **direct radiative association**
 $$